APPEALS BEFORE THE (IAD)

 In most appeal matters, ADR can shorten the appeal process, minimize the costs, and provide an opportunity to resolve your appeal immediately after receiving a negative decision.
 We encourage you to consider ADR in particular matters such as rejection of a permanent residency application, as it is a chance to openly discuss your case, tell your story, and engage in discussion with a representative of the Minister.

-Cougar’s experienced representatives are helpful at this stage as they can address the important issues in order to expand the opportunity for the application to be resolved favourably.
+Cougar Immigration’s experienced representatives are helpful at this stage as they can address the important issues in order to expand the opportunity for the application to be resolved favorably.